Skip to content

 Even though job offer points were removed in 2025, there are still many ways to strengthen your profile.
 Want a full breakdown of all your options?
 Read our complete guide on how to improve your CRS score and take control of your Express Entry journey with confidence.

-Does a PNP nomination increase your CRS score?
+Does a PNP Nomination Increase your CRS score?

-Yes, a Provincial Nominee Program nomination from an Express Entry aligned program will increase your CRS score by 600 points.
-If an applicant has received a PNP nomination from a non- Express Entry aligned program, they will not get 600 points for their Express Entry profile however they can apply for Canadian permanent residence a different way, not using the Express Entry system.
+Yes, a Provincial Nominee Program nomination from an Express Entry-aligned program will increase your CRS score by 600 points.
+If an applicant has received a PNP nomination from a non- Express Entry aligned program, they will not get 600 points for their Express Entry profile however, they can apply for Canadian permanent residence a different way, not using the Express Entry system.
 Either way, a PNP nomination is great!

-Your questions about the CRS score answered
+Your FAQs about the CRS score answered

 Is there a minimum CRS score required to be eligible for Express Entry?

-Why is the CRS score so high in 2025?
+Why is the CRS score so high in 2026?

-What CRS score is needed for PR in 2025?
+What CRS score is needed for PR in 2026?

 Do I get more CRS points if I apply with a spouse?